andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 <h4 class="article-subheader">The Oslo Waterfront</h4>
-Prior to the *Fjord City* urban renewal project in the mid-aughts, the Oslo waterfront was clogged with maritime shipping infrastructure, a massive train yard, and the 8 lanes of European Route E-18.
-As part of the *Fjord City* project, the port was moved to S&oslash;rhavna, the train yard was reconfigured, and the highway was re-routed to a tunnel under the harbor.
+Prior to the *Fjord City* urban renewal project in the mid-aughts, the Oslo waterfront was an industrial snarl, clogged with maritime shipping infrastructure, train yards, and the 8 lanes of European Route E-18.
+As part of the *Fjord City* project, the port was moved to S&oslash;rhavna, the train yard was relocated, and the highway was re-routed to a tunnel under the harbor.

 These infrastructure improvements opened the waterfront, affording the citizens